sualsoft/Clienk/content/_index.en.md

       icon: bi bi-graph-down-arrow

     - title: First Time Resolution
-      count: 25
+      count: 80
       icon: bi bi-book
 #content-sections
 details:
   items:
     - right: true #true or false
-      title: ENGAGE WITH YOUR CUSTOMERS WHEREVER THEY ARE
+      title: SERVE YOUR CUSTOMERS WHEREVER THEY ARE
       content: "Talk to anyone, anywhere, anytime?
-Engage customers over websites, telephone, mobile apps, social media channels like WeChat, Whatsapp, Facebook, Instagram and many other popular messaging apps.
-We even have you covered if you are using a popular e-commerce platform like Lazada, Shopee or Magento!
+Service your customers over websites, telephone, mobile app, social media channels like WeChat, Whatsapp, Facebook, Instagram, e-commerce platforms like Lazada or Magento and Shopee and many other popular channels.
 Connect all conversations in one single online interface."
       image: /assets/img/home-live-chat.svg
       color: blue-color #blue-color, pink-color, orange-color,
       btn_link: /contact-center/
       btn_label: Contact Center

     - right: false #true or false
-      title: ENGAGE WITH YOUR CUSTOMERS WHEREVER THEY ARE
+      title: CONVERSATIONAL AI TO HELP YOUR AGENTS AND CUSTOMERS
       content: "The right balance between automation and contribution.
 Your agents can team up with AI Virtual Assistants that will support them along their days of customer care heroes."
       image: /assets/img/home-agent-support.svg
       color: pink-color #blue-color, pink-color, orange-color,